 Lightroom presets simplify your editing workflow by providing one-click solutions for applying different film looks to your photos.

-With a variety of preset packs available, you can achieve consistent results and save time.
+With various preset packs, you can achieve consistent results and save time.

 Customize your images by starting with presets and making additional adjustments.